At A Glance

 - While it is not obligatory worldwide, the EMCC advocates that coaches and mentors should get supervised for at least one hour per 35 hours of practice, guaranteeing at least four sessions every year.
 The AC recommends a ratio of 1:15.

-- Read ahead to know what to expect from a coach supervisor and how to make the most of coaching supervision to be the best coach you can be.
+- Read ahead to know what you might expect from a coach supervisor and how to make the most of coaching supervision.

 Table of Contents